axibase/atsd/api/data/series/examples/query-regularize.md

 * `FIRST` returns the first observed value in the given period.
 * `LAST` returns the last observed value in the given period.

-Both functions return actually recorded values, unlike `AVERAGE` and percentile functions, which calculate smoothed statistics.
+Both functions return raw (detailed) values, unlike `AVERAGE` and percentile functions, which calculate smoothed statistics.

 ## Request